imranhsayed/gatsby-app/README.md

 ## 🚀 Gatsby App
-A React application using Gatsby.
+A React application using Gatsby

 ## 🧐 What's inside?